Accurate and Extensible Symbolic Execution of Binary Code based on Formal ISA Semantics

-In this section, we present \mbox{\textsc{BinSym}}, a framework which implements the program analysis approach outlined in the previous section. \mbox{\textsc{BinSym}} symbolically executes binary code for the open standard \mbox{RISC-V}~\cite{riscvunpriv} architecture.
-We chose \mbox{RISC-V} for our work because, due to its openness, it has enabled a large body of research on formal ISA specifications and even provides an official golden formal specification.
-Nonetheless, a variety of different formal ISA specifications for the \mbox{RISC-V} architecture have emerged in recent years which target different use cases and offer different features~\cite{riscv2019formal}.
-For our \mbox{\textsc{BinSym}} framework, we build upon the open source \mbox{\textsc{LibRISCV}} formal specification from prior work, which is written in the functional programming language Haskell and explicitly designed to facilitate the creation of custom ISA interpreters.
-In this prior work, \mbox{\textsc{LibRISCV}} has already been used for concrete execution of 32-bit \mbox{RISC-V} binary code; parts of this concrete interpreter can be reused for our work~\cite{tempel2023libriscv}.
+In this section, we present \mbox{\thing}, a prototype implementation of our proposed approach that symbolically executes 32-bit binary code for the open standard \mbox{RISC-V}~\cite{riscvunpriv} architecture.
+We chose \mbox{RISC-V} for our prototype as, due to its openness, it has enabled a large body of research on formal \ac{ISA} specifications and even provides an official golden formal specification~\cite{riscv2019formal}.
+Furthermore, \mbox{RISC-V} is a modular architecture, \ie it consists of a base instruction set and optional extensions, which are implemented on top and can be combined as needed.
+Therefore, it benefits immensely from an extensible \ac{SE} approach as the specification is constantly expanding, requiring binary analysis tools to \enquote{catch up} to it.

-\paragraph{Language Primitives.} The premise of our proposed symbolic execution approach is to use the primitives of a formal ISA model as an abstraction layer.
-In the following, we introduce the language primitives that \mbox{\textsc{LibRISCV}} provides to formally describe the semantics of \mbox{RISC-V} instructions.
-A detailed description of the formalization is provided in the original \textsc{LibRISCV} paper~\cite{tempel2023libriscv}.
-As an example, we discuss the formal description of the \texttt{BEQ} (branch-if-equal) instruction.
-We chose a branch instruction here since these instructions are central to symbolic execution for formally reasoning about branch points in a program.
-The \texttt{BEQ} instruction is formally described in \mbox{\textsc{LibRISCV}} as follows:\footnote{For clarity, the description has been slightly simplified.}